 All issues related to graduate administration are overseen by the Departmental Graduate Committee (Dr. Hillary Fouts is the chairperson of the committee and the Director of CFS Graduate Studies.
-She can be reached at 865-974-3521; or https://docs.ncbi.nlm.nih.googram administrative details are overseen by the graduate program administrative assistant (Ms. Sonja Spell, 865-974-1713; sspell1@utk.edu).
+She can be reached at 865-974-3521 or hffouts@utk.edu).
+Graduate program administrative details are overseen by the graduate program administrative assistant (Ms. Sonja Spell, 865-974-1713; sspell1@utk.edu).
 All general questions should first be directed to her.
 General concerns may also be directed to the Interim Department Head (Dr. Mary Jane Moran at 865-974-6269 or mmoran2@utk.edu).